 - a) Developing personal skills so that participants can get the most appropriate services for themselves and their families; - b) Developing effective communication skills and now to apply those skills in working in partnership with their elected public officials and other policymakers.
-One training session should be scheduled during the state legislative session so that participants have the opportunity to meet with one or more of their state representatives, share their personal story, and speak about a disability issue that's important to them. - c) Assuming leadership roles, bringing the knowledge and skills learned in the training program back to their community, and informing and educating other individuals and families in their local community; - d) Assuring that at least five individuals or family members have access to home and community based waiver services in order to reduce disparities in the community; - C Evaluation.
-The GCDD's training programs are evaluated in a variety of ways: - 1) Participants are asked to evaluate themselves in terms of IPSII at the beginning of the program year and again at graduation to show changes and expected increases in IPSII as a result of completing this leadership training program. - 2) Each training session and speaker or presenter is evaluated in terms of knowledge gained, usefulness of information, and quality of presentation.
-Results should be reviewed and shared with speakers, and used to make program improvements.
+One training session should be scheduled during the state legislative session so that participants have the opportunity to meet with one or more of their state representatives, share their personal story, and speak about a disability issue that's important to them. - c) Assuming leadership roles, bringing the knowledge and skills learned in the training program back to their community, and informing and educating other individuals and families in their local community; - d) Assuring that at least five individuals or family members have access to home and community based waiver services in order to reduce disparities in the community.
+Providing assistance and support to participants in the assessment and evaluation process may be necessary in order to assure that they are successful in securing waiver services.

+- C Evaluation.
+The GCDD's training programs are evaluated in a variety of ways: - 1) Participants are asked to evaluate themselves in terms of IPSII at the beginning of the program year and again at graduation to show changes and expected increases in IPSII as a result of completing this Cultural Outreach and leadership training program. - Each training session and speaker or presenter is evaluated in terms of knowledge gained, usefulness of information, and quality of presentation.
+Results should be reviewed and shared with speakers, and used to make program improvements. - The AIDD requires the collection of customer satisfaction data that include demographic information, the extent to which participants are satisfied with the training program, their ability to better express what they want and what is important to them, their increased advocacy and involvement in advocacy activities, and service in leadership positions.
+The Customer Satisfaction Survey is included with this RFP.